 The revised Faculty Senate Constitution clarifies the charge of the Faculty Senate, the relationship between Faculty Senate and General Faculty, the duties of the officers, and the standing committee structure and function.
-It codifies faculty representation for faculty outside of the College or one of the Schools as a new constituency, University-Wide Faculty.
+It codifies faculty representation for faculty outside of the College, one of the Schools, or University Libraries as a new constituency, University-Wide Faculty.
 It provides an independent, faculty driven pathway for curricular oversite of graduate programs.
 It also establishes Standing Rules for the Faculty Senate which will guide the collective workings, expectations, and procedures for improved continuity of the operations of the Faculty Senate.

 Financial Implications: An additional one-eighth release time for the Faculty Senate Secretary.

-Proposed Effective Date: This constitution will become effective starting with the 2022-23 Faculty Senate.
+Proposed Effective Date: This constitution will become effective starting with the 2023-24 Faculty Senate.

-Request for Action: Approval by FS/ Gen FacApproved by: Faculty Senate on date
+Request for Action: Approval by FS/ Gen Fac / WUBOR

+Approved by: Faculty Senate on date 2-20-2023

-Attachments Yes X No
+/Attachments Yes X No